-Ofcom's adult News Consumption survey has been conducted amongst adults on a yearly basis, since 2013, using a face to face omnibus methodology.
+Ofcom's adult News Consumption survey has been conducted amongst adults on a yearly basis, since 2013, initially using a face to face omnibus methodology.

-Under the new Royal Charter and Agreement, regulation of the BBC has now passed from the BBC Trust to Ofcom.
-One of Ofcom's central responsibilities will be to hold the BBC to account for its performance in fulfilling its Mission and promoting its Public Purposes.
+Under the Royal Charter and Agreement, regulation of the BBC passed from the BBC Trust to Ofcom.
+One of Ofcom's central responsibilities is to hold the BBC to account for its performance in fulfilling its Mission and promoting its Public Purposes.
 For this assessment to be meaningful, Ofcom need it to be based in a clear understanding of a range of factors, including audiences' own views on the BBC's performance.